 It’s worth noting the unusual degree to which the boundary between actor and character is elided when it comes to Father Ted.
 Similar effects occur with any show enormously popular within a given culture, but in Ted’s case this seems amplified.
 Perhaps it’s a result of the same wild cross-generational appeal that ensures Dougal is known to every five-year-old in the country and can also be used as a point of reference in an Irish Times headline.
 For enormous swathes of the population, Frank Kelly simply is Father Jack; no distinction is possible.
 The effect increases as we descend the ladder of notability; when it comes to guest stars, audience members are especially likely to simply equate them with their Ted roles.
 Laffan is unusual in that he has not one, but two iconic characters: Georgie Burgess and Pat Mustard.

 That is, to the extent that you can actually consider them different roles – you’d certainly be hard-pressed to disentangle them in the Irish consciousness.
 Viewed as Mustard’s origin story, the film comes into sharper focus.
-Its social realism may not be Ted territory, but we can see the seeds of Mustard in Laffan’s performance – we witness his initial moment of temptation; the dissolution of his marriage; his growing bravado and deceptiveness; the birth of the first (albeit slightly) hairy baby.
+Its relative social realism may not be Ted territory, but we can see the seeds of Mustard in Laffan’s performance – we witness his initial moment of temptation; the dissolution of his marriage; his growing bravado and deceptiveness; the birth of the first (albeit slightly) hairy baby.
 Mustard is essentially the very same Doyle character, warped and exaggerated by the heightened reality of Craggy Island; a Roddy Doyle story collided with a Ted episode.
-(Rynagh O’Grady also appears in the film as a neighbour named Mrs O’Leary.
-For all the show’s references to Roddy Doyle as an author, the idea of a Barrytown Trilogy/Father Ted shared universe is oddly defensible.)
+Incidentally, Mary O’Leary’s actress, Rynagh O’Grady, also appears in the film as a neighbour named Mrs O’Leary – for all the show’s references to Roddy Doyle as an author, the idea of a Barrytown Trilogy/Father Ted shared cinematic universe is looking oddly defensible.
+(Meanwhile, John O’Leary’s actor, Patrick Drury, brings a slightly different resonance to the show with his walk-on part as a courier in I, Claudius.)

 Linehan and Mathews were aware of Laffan, having previously seen him for Father Fintan Stack, but Mustard was not written with Laffan in mind; Brendan O’Carroll of Mrs Brown’s Boys was another contender for the role.
 Still, it’s Laffan’s performance in The Snapper that ultimately got him cast – a mutual friend suggested Laffan to the writers when Mustard’s character on the page reminded him of Burgess.